-There are a number of common gut problems that may have a link to the nutrition component and the more you know the better, so you can avoid problems like indigestion, constipation, heartburn, and diarrhea.
+There are a number of common gut problems that are linked to the nutrition component and the more you know the better it is, so you can avoid problems like indigestion, heartburn, constipation, diarrhea, etc.

-1. Dairy products.
-Aim to have two to three moderate servings a day, aiming for low-fat versions whenever possible.
-Example, low-fat dairy products like milk, curd, cottage cheese etc.
+- Low-fat Dairy Products: Aim to have two to three moderate servings of low-fat versions of dairy products a day like low-fat milk, curd, buttermilk, cottage cheese, etc.

-- Fruits and vegetables.
-Ensure you have five fruits and vegetables a day as they are rich in essential vitamins, minerals, and fiber.
-Example, orange, banana, apple, beans, broccoli, etc.
+- Fruits and Vegetables: Ensure you have at least 3-4 servings of a variety of seasonal and colorful vegetables and 1-2 servings of whole fruits a day as they are rich in essential vitamins, minerals, antioxidants, and fiber.
+Examples are orange, guava, watermelon, apple, beans, broccoli, carrot, cabbage, green leafy vegetables, etc.

-- Fiber Rich foods.
-While shopping for rice, bread, cereals, and pasta aim to purchase wholegrain varieties as they contain valuable nutrients like fiber, vitamins, minerals, and antioxidants.
+- Fiber-Rich Foods: Go for whole grains and millets like whole wheat, finger millet, pearl millet, buckwheat, brown rice, etc. While shopping for rice, bread, cereals, or pasta, aim to purchase whole grain or multigrain varieties as they contain valuable nutrients like fiber, vitamins, minerals, and antioxidants.

-- Eat a balanced diet.
-Make sure your diet constitutes a variety of foods from all the food groups.
+- Eat a balanced diet: Make sure your diet constitutes a variety of healthy foods from all the food groups.

-- Limit alcohol intake.
-Consuming large quantities of alcohol can irritate the stomach lining.
+- Limit alcohol intake: Consuming a lot of alcohol can irritate the stomach lining.

-- Drink plenty of fluids.
-Keeping yourself hydrated is the key to good health.
-Aim to drink at least two liters a day.
+- Drink plenty of fluids: Keeping yourself hydrated is the key to good health.
+Aim to drink at least 2-3 liters of water a day.